puku0x/angular-pwa-sample/README.md

 This is a PWA sample using Angular CLI.

 This sample contains following features.
-- Service Worker
+- Angular Service Worker
-- Universal (SSR)
-- App Shell
+- App Shell with Angular Universal

 ## Tutorial